 CIC Wealth aims to customize your portfolio to reflect your individual circumstances such as your risk tolerance and your investment goals.
+The firm's investment approach is primarily focused on the long term.
 It does not limit itself to specific securities.
 Depending on your financial profile, it may invest your assets across some or all of the following:

 - Mutual funds

 Fee-only firm Kendall Capital Management, the next practice on our list, has a client base mostly made up of individuals and high-net-worth individuals.
 The firm also works with a select number of retirement plans and charities.
 Kendall Capital Management, whose slogan is "Serving Middle-Class Millionaire," requires a minimum account size of $500,000.